minhdang26403/minhdang26403.github.io/_posts/2025-11-11-ndarray-design.md

 ---
 layout: post
-title: The Heart of a Tensor Library: A "Thick" NDArray and the Control Plane vs. Data Plane Design
+title: The Heart of a Tensor Library - A "Thick" NDArray and the Control Plane vs. Data Plane Design
-date: 2015-07-15 15:09:00
+date: 2025-11-11 11:30:00
-description: an example of a blog post with some code
+description: An evaluation of multi-dimension array design
 tags: MLSys, Systems Design, Python, C++, Deep Learning
 categories: needle
 featured: true